spockframework/spock/README.md

 the[build tool](http://www.gradle.org) itself, will be downloaded
 automatically (unless already present).

-If you are using JDK 8 you can specify another variant of groovy to test with using `-Dvariant=2.3`.
+If you are using JDK 6 or 7 you can specify groovy version 2.0 with using `-Dvariant=2.0` and it should pass as well:

 ```
-./gradlew clean build -Dvariant=2.3
+./gradlew clean build -Dvariant=2.0
 ```

 Contributing